IgorMinar/directives-workshop/README.md

 ## Development workflow

-* `grunt karma:tdd` - for TDD development.
+* `grunt tdd` - for TDD development.
 This will watch source and test files running all the test on each change.
 * `grunt` - default build.
 This will lint the code and run all the tests.